 In the renovation of 1983–85 the building was converted for the use of the Nordic Arts Centre.
 The programme comprised an exhibition space (Gallery Augusta) with workshop and storage spaces as well as a library, offices, studios, meeting rooms, picture storage, photographic laboratory, and an apartment.
 The auxiliary functions were concentrated in separate cubic volumes in the centre area of the vaults and the new partition walls were detached visually from the original walls by means of filigree glass zones.
 This made it possible to preserve the pure geometry of the original spatial organisation with uninterrupted views through the whole building both longitudinally and transversely.
 A tunnel was dug under the building for technical installations, because museum authorities would not allow interfering in the sand layer of the roof.

-The premises were administered by the Nordic Institute for Contemporary Art NIFCA, founded in 1997, until the end of 2006, when the Nordic Council of Ministers decided to terminate its operation.
+The premises were administered by the Nordic Institute for Contemporary Art NIFCA, founded in 1997, until the end of 2006.
+The Nordic Council of Ministers decided to make structural changes to the operation of Nordic cultural co-operation, and in 2007 the old institutions, committees and working groups were replaced with two new programmes that continue operating in Suomenlinna to this day.
 In March 2010 HIAP, Helsinki International Artist Programme, opened an arts centre in the building.
 Gallery Augusta serves as the venue of HIAP’s international summer exhibitions as well as other exhibitions, workshops, performances, seminars, lectures and discussions organised around the year.